Build a Raspberry Pi Web Server and HTML Webpage

 Raspberry Pi computer

-USB type-C cable and power adapter for connectivity and power
+USB Type-C cable and power adapter for connecting and providing power.

-MicroSD card with an installed Raspberry Pi OS image, along with an SD card reader
+A MicroSD card containing a Raspberry Pi OS image, accompanied by an SD card reader.

-(Optional) Argon ONE Raspberry Pi 4 aluminum case
+Argon ONE Raspberry Pi 4 aluminum case, if desired

 Argon ONE Raspberry Pi 4 Aluminium Case